 - The comparison of the size of a potential Sesmarias system to the size of the giant Neves-Corvo deposits, located 50 kilometers southeast of Sesmarias and presently mined by Lundin Mining Company;

 - Historic drilling missed the actual target rock package, leaving a 2,500 meter strike length of never-before-been drilled target area at Sesmarias.

 - The complicated geology and structure of the Sesmarias area increases the difficulty in locating lenses of massive sulfide mineralization.
 Interpretation of the geological, geophysical, and geochemical results is ongoing, and is dedicated to upgrading targets for further drilling in the area.

-Alvito IOCG JV Project, Portugal
+Alvito IOCG Project, Portugal

 Highly successive field work at Alvito has already identified the potential for significant copper-gold mineralization and led to the discovery of a large epithermal silver-lead-zinc veining system.